wp-plugins/customer-area/readme.txt

 === Customer Area ===
 Contributors: vprat, marvinlabs
-Tags: private files,client area,customer area,user files
+Tags: private files,client area,customer area,user files,secure area,crm
 Requires at least: 3.5
 Tested up to: 3.6
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Customer area give your customers the possibility to get a page on your site where they can access private content.
+Give your customers a page on your site where they can access private content (files, notices, ...).

 == Description ==

-Customer area give your customers the possibility to get a page on your site where they can access private content.
+Give your customers a page on your site where they can access private content in a secure and easy way.
 As of today, private content means files: you upload files for your customer, and only him will be able to view them or download them on his page.
+We will soon extend the plugin to allow for more content type: notices, ...

 **Current features**

 * Secure customer area, accessible to logged-in users
 * Private files, that can be assigned to a particular user and will get listed in its customer area
-* Kick-ass filtering thanks to the integration of the [jQuery shuffle plugin](http://vestride.github.com/Shuffle)
+* If necessary, you can customize most of the plugin pieces by making your own template files

 **Coming soon**

+* Customize the plugin output using themes
 * Email notifications
 * More private content type (messages/...)